Gaafar Nimeiry: Exile, return and death

-Nimeiry lived in exile in Egypt from 1985 to 1999, in a villa situated in Heliopolis, Cairo.
-He returned to Sudan in May 1999 to a rapturous welcome that surprised many of his detractors.
-The next year, he ran in the presidential election against incumbent president Omar al-Bashir, but did poorly, obtaining only 9.6% of the votes in elections that were boycotted by the Sudanese opposition and alleged to be rigged.
-In 2005, Nimeiry's party, the Alliance of the Peoples' Working Forces signed a merger agreement with the ruling National Congress of Sudan.
-The National Congress negotiated an end to the Second Sudanese civil war that was signed in a Comprehensive Peace Agreement on 9 January 2005.
+Nimeiry lived in exile in Egypt from 1985 to 1999, residing in a villa in Heliopolis, Cairo.
+He returned to Sudan in May 1999, receiving a rapturous welcome that surprised many of his detractors.
+The following year, he ran in the presidential election against the incumbent dictator Omar al-Bashir.
+He performed poorly, obtaining only 9.6% of the votes in an election heavily boycotted by the opposition and widely alleged to be rigged.
+In 2005, Nimeiry's party, the Alliance of the Peoples' Working Forces, signed a merger agreement with Bashir's ruling National Congress Party.